pladaria/react-mark-ii/README.md

 ## Other props

-The all other props are passed to the wrapper
+All other props are passed to the wrapper

 ```javascript
 <Mark className="my-class" style={{background: '#ddd'}}>*text*</Mark>